Biological Age By Dnam Phenoage

 The calculated biological age by Levine’s DNAm PhenoAge is compared to the current chronological age.
 If the result is lower than your passport age, it is not only good news but also an indicator that your lifestyle positively affects your health.
 But what if the situation is the opposite?
 The most important thing is not to get upset!
 Now you know that you should pay attention to your health, and it makes sense to review your lifestyle.
 Thanks to the fact that there are several biomarkers, you can see what exactly to focus on.
 In addition, by making changes to your lifestyle, you can evaluate each individual indicator in addition to your biological age.

-To understand whether the dynamics are positive for each indicator, let’s return to Table 1.
-Each biomarker contains arrows ↓ or ↑.
-These arrows indicate a positive trend.
-For example, the downward arrow “↓” next to the glucose level indicates that lower levels of glucose indicate a younger biological age.
+To determine whether each biomarker is moving in a positive direction, let’s return to Table 1.
+Each indicator is marked with an arrow ↓ or ↑.
+These arrows show the direction associated with slower aging.
+For example, a downward arrow “↓” next to glucose means that lower glucose levels are linked to a younger biological age.

 Follow us on Facebook|| Instagram || Telegram || Youtube